 A nurse will check your vital signs, put in a cannula, ask what steroid-containing meds you take and when you last had them.
 A doctor should then come and talk to you to explain the test and get your consent.
 The nurse will then take your blood at 9am (or as close to it as possible – cortisol levels vary throughout the day and are highest in the morning, and they use 8am or 9am reference ranges).
 Then you’ll get an injection of synacthen (artificial ACTH) and they will take blood half an hour later, then half an hour after that.
 Once that’s done the test is over and you can take all your drugs again – yay!
 So make sure to bring them to the test.
 I am the person who makes noises and ends up needing Ventolin every time I have this test (3 times now), because apparently lungs need those inhaled steroids even if I don’t do much with pred.

 They’re looking to see what your baseline cortisol and ACTH levels are and what they are at 30 mins and 60 mins.
 If you can get above a certain level of cortisol then most likely everything is fine.
 If you don’t, it means your adrenals aren’t producing the cortisol they should and you need to replace it.
-In my case my baseline cortisol in all three tests has been above the ‘concerning’ level but below the ‘ok’ level, but then doesn’t rise to the level it should at 30 and 60 minutes despite the ACTH (and my own ACTH levels are fine too), so I have secondary AI.
+In my case my baseline cortisol in all three tests has been above the ‘concerning’ level but below the ‘ok’ level, but then doesn’t rise to the level it should at 30 and 60 minutes despite the ACTH (and my own ACTH levels are fine too), so I have secondary AI - which I may still recover from and they are retesting to see.

 If you do turn out to have AI, you should be referred to an endocrine specialist – I see a fantastic nurse specialist who I wish I could clone as an asthma nurse lol.
 Most drs/nurses who are not in endocrinology appear to be deeply scared of the entire area and will do all sorts of odd things, so it’s worth educating yourself as you will probably need to guide non-endos if you are admitted to hospital.
 (My endo nurse clearly knows this and has provided me with various numbers for the endo dept ‘in case you have any trouble).
 Your asthma team should know the basics but they should not be trying to manage AI without endocrinology input, so push them if they don’t refer you.